mnist91/origin/README.md

 ## Usage
-To originize code either use the delivered RStdudio addins or call the `origin` functions directly, i.e. `origin::originize_file` or `origin::originize_dir`.
+To originize code either use the delivered RStudio addins or call the `origin` functions directly, i.e. `origin::originize_file` or `origin::originize_dir`.

 ```